MatteoFasulo/Whisper-TikTok/README.md

 scoop install ffmpeg
 ```

-Keep in mind that, due to the utilization of the OpenAI Whisper model for speech recognition, a GPU is recommended for optimal performance.
-However, the program will still function without a GPU, albeit at a slower pace.
+Please note that for optimal performance, it's advisable to have a GPU when using the OpenAI Whisper model for speech recognition.
+However, the program will work without a GPU, but it will run more slowly.
+This performance difference is because GPUs efficiently handle fp16 computation, while CPUs use fp32 or fp64 (depending on your machine), which are slower.

 ## Usage Guidelines 📝